 - Writing tax efficient Wills and always considering protection issues (for example, ensuring exemptions are not missed where a widow or widower have remarried), setting up Wills containing trusts to protect vulnerable beneficiaries, drafting Wills to preserve assets from assessment when a client may need to go into care, emergency Wills where a person wants to put something in place but has a short life expectancy, standard Wills and those where there are capacity issues to address.

 - Advising on and drafting Lasting Powers of Attorney and liaising with mental health assessors where necessary.
-This can sometimes be in emergency situations where a client has had a diagnosis of, for example, dementia and their health is starting to go quickly downhill.
+This can sometimes be in emergency situations where a client has had a diagnosis of, example, dementia and their health is starting to go quickly downhill.